The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Sono

 Secreted away upstairs at Portside, this is one secret that’s too good to keep!
-Easily one of the best Japanese restaurants in Brisbane, Sono exemplifies fine dining and traditional Japanese cuisine.
-Dine from the teppanyaki bar or sushi bar, and enjoy the ambience set by water features and bamboo.
-Plus with the sweeping water views, it makes for a romantic date night setting.
+Sono exemplifies fine dining and traditional Japanese cuisine via a teppanyaki bar and sushi bar.
+Enjoy the ambience set by water features and bamboo, whilst you soak in sweeping water views.

 Level 1, Portside Wharf, 39 Hercules Street, Hamilton